Generating Virtuoso RDF Views using R2RML

 This guide walks you through the process of generating RDF Views over Relational Tables using an interaction flow enabled by the Virtuoso R2RML Wizard.

 This functionality is delivered via the Virtuoso add-on module referred to as the R2RML Processor VAD package.
 You will also need to install the latest build of the Virtuoso Conductor VAD.
-(Note: These VAD links and the documentation below are for Virtuoso Enterprise Edition v8.3.
-Please reply to this post if you need to work with the Open Source Edition, as that will require different VADs.)
+(Note: *These VAD links and the documentation below are for Virtuoso Enterprise Edition v8.3.
+If you need to work with the Virtuoso Open Source Edition this requires these R2RML and Conductor open source specific VADs.
+Note also that the open source edition can only generate RDF Views of local tables within Virtuoso, as it does not support the Virtual data engine for accessing remote tables.)

 Before You Start